 Jesus, in 28 A.D., visited Jerusalem to keep the fall festivals (likely the Feast of Tabernacles, John 5:1).
 After the Feast, he travelled north preaching the gospel until arriving in Capernaum (Luke 8:1 - 3).
-It was on Capernaum’s seashore (Matthew 13:1) that he gave the parable of the sower to a multitude gathered to hear him.
+It was on Capernaum’s seashore (Matthew 13:1) that he gave the parable of the Sower to a multitude gathered to hear him.

 Synopsis

-The parable opens with a sower spreading his seeds in a field.
-Some of it falls on hardened footpaths which, when spotted by birds, is quickly devoured.
+Some of the seeds of the sower falls on hardened footpaths which, when spotted by birds, is quickly devoured.
 Some falls in areas where only a thin layer of soil exists on top of rocks.
-When the seeds being to sprout they are quickly noticeable due to their lack of depth.
+When the seeds begin to sprout they are quickly noticeable due to their lack of depth.
 Their inability to establish roots and access moisture causes them to die in the heat of the day.

 A third set of seeds falls in relatively good ground but near hidden thorns and weeds.
 As the seeds sprout the weeds also grow and quickly rob them of the nutrients and moisture they need, thereby causing them to die.
-The last set finds its way into ploughed, watered and fertile soil where each seed produces a varying number of crops.

 Symbolism